arugu1a/matlab-smell-detector/README.md

 ## About

 This program recursively searches for all Matlab files in a given directory utilising [tinydir](https://github.com/cxong/tinydir).
-For every file it constructs its abstract syntax tree (AST) using [tree-sitter](https://github.com/tree-sitter/tree-sitter) and [tree-sitter-matlab](https://github.com/acristoffers/tree-sitter-matlab).
-Different queries are then performed on the AST to detect patterns associated with smells.
+For every file it constructs its concrete syntax tree using [tree-sitter](https://github.com/tree-sitter/tree-sitter) and [tree-sitter-matlab](https://github.com/acristoffers/tree-sitter-matlab).
+Different queries are then performed on the tree to detect patterns associated with smells.
 The current supported smells are:

 - Long Function
 - Long Parameter List